Izumi0XD/CYBER_SECURITY_NOTES/DAY_10/README.md

   • 3.
 Ok now whhen its it done we can open ***Intruder*** and now we can interfere with the files which are goihng to the server

   ### • 6.
 Now we have to bruteforce our php file by different php extensions given [Here](https://book.hacktricks.xyz/pentesting-web/file-upload)

+   By doing this the intrtuder will try all the given php extensions and we can sucessfully upload our php file.

+### • 7.
+Now for getting a connection back we simply have to open netcat listner in a terminal and then run tht uploaded php file
+   for using netcat we have to give the given command

+    nc -lvnp >Port no. tht was given in shell<

+### • 8.
+Now to find our desired file we have to rrun a find command like

+    find / -type f -name user.txt 2> /dev/null
+   now we just have to cat the result

+     cat /var/www/user.txt

+### • 9.
+Privilege Esclation

+   to gain root acess we have to run a privilege esclation command to find th ecode we gtg at GFTOBins [website](https://gtfobins.github.io/)